-WordPress is the most popular platform out there for creating your own website.
+WordPress is the most popular platform for creating your own website.
 This platform has been around for years and has gone through many changes.

 But these changes weren’t as big as the change that happened to the platform recently.
 WordPress unveiled its brand new Block Editor (also called Gutenberg).
 And this new editor is the direction WordPress is heading now.